KenKundert/mp/README.rst

 gstreamer, and mutagen packages for Python.
 For Fedora, use::

    dnf install python3-gobject python3-gstreamer1 gstreamer-plugins-good
-   pip3 install --user docutils mutagen
+   pip3 install docutils mutagen

 For Arch, use::

-   pacman -S python-gobject gtk3 gstreamer gst-plugins-base gst-plugins-good gst-libav pip3 install --user docutils mutagen
+   pacman -S python-gobject gtk3 gstreamer gst-plugins-base gst-plugins-good gst-libav pip3 install docutils mutagen

 If you want mp3 support, you also need to install the 'ugly' plugins from the RPM Fusion non-free repository::